-Like a vessel in the shape of a cross set on the Île de la Cité, Notre-Dame Cathedral always makes a powerful impression.
-The sanctuary is considered as a leading example of French Gothic architecture for its monumental dimensions, its fine stained-glass windows, its audacious flying buttresses and rich sculptures and statues.
-Standing above the banks of River Seine, the cathedral played and still plays an integral part of the history of Paris and France, from its construction in the 12th century up to now.
+The cathedral of Notre-Dame de Paris always makes a powerful impression on me.
+Doesn’t it look like a vessel in the shape of a cross set on the Île de la Cité?
+The sanctuary is considered a leading example of French Gothic architecture.
+There’s so much to say about its monumental dimensions.
+Its fine stained-glass windows.
+The audacious flying buttresses.
+The rich sculptures and statues!
+Standing above the banks of the River Seine, the cathedral played and still plays an integral part in the history of Paris and France, from its construction in the 12th century up to now.

 Notre-Dame de Paris: a bit of History

-In 1163, the foundation stone was laid by Pope Alexandre III in the presence of the King.
-Most of the work was executed under the direction of Maurice de Sully and its successor Odon de Sully:
+In 1163, Pope Alexandre III laid the foundation stone in the presence of the King.
+Most of the work was executed under the direction of Maurice de Sully and his successor, Odon de Sully:

 By the reign of Saint-Louis in the mid-13th century, the cathedral was completed and operational.
 For the next couple of centuries, the cathedral underwent a few alterations as well as works of embellishment and maintenance, for instance:

-- the main portals of the façade of Romanesque style were rebuilt between 1250 and 1268.
+- the main portals of the façade of the Romanesque style were rebuilt between 1250 and 1268.

-- the rood-screen was added between the nave and the choir.
+- a rood-screen was added between the nave and the choir.

-- the chapels of the chevet were built from 1296.
+- the chapels in the ambulatory date back to 1296.

 - the choir screen was redesigned in the 14th century.

-The interior decoration was first modified in the Renaissance era when Gothic architecture was considered as being barbaric and old-fashioned.
-The walls and arcades were covered by giant tapestries and wallpapers.
+The interior decoration was first modified in the Renaissance era.
+At that time, many considered Gothic architecture as being barbaric and old-fashioned.
+Giant tapestries and wallpapers covered the walls and arcades of the church.

-Under the reign of Louis XIV in 1699 the rood-screen was demolished and the choir re-organised.
-New stalls were designed and a wrought-iron choir screen added.
-In 1756 the cannon had a few stained-glass windows dating from the Middle-Ages removed in order to get more light inside.
+Under the reign of Louis XIV in 1699, the rood-screen was demolished, and the choir re-organised.
+New stalls were designed, and a wrought-iron choir screen was added.
+In 1756 the canon had a few stained-glass windows dating from the Middle Ages removed to get more light inside.

-During the French Revolution, Notre-Dame any symbols evoking the Old Regime were destroyed.
-The statues of the kings of Judah (mistaken for the kings of France) were beheaded and removed while the relics were vandalised.
-Most of the altars were destroyed and the furnishing sold.
-Notre-Dame was desecrated and became a Temple of Reason.
-An festival devoted to the goddess of Reason was celebrated inside on the 10 November 1793.
+During the French Revolution, the Revolutionaries destroyed many symbols evoking the Old Regime.
+They beheaded and removed the statues of the kings of Judah (mistaken for the kings of France) while the relics were vandalised.
+Most of the altars were destroyed, and the furnishing was sold.
+Desecrated, Notre-Dame became a Temple of Reason.
+A festival devoted to the goddess of Reason was celebrated inside on 10 November 1793.

 Then the sanctuary was transformed into a storehouse.

-The cathedral was given back to the Catholics in 1802 and welcomed the coronation ceremony of Napoleon Bonaparte in December 1804 in the presence of Pope Pius VII.
+The Catholics got their cathedral back in 1802.
+In December 1804, Notre-Dame welcomed the coronation ceremony of Napoleon Bonaparte in the presence of Pope Pius VII.

-In the 1860s the parvis of Notre-Dame was enlarged by Baron Haussmann with the clearing of many houses and buildings.
-A long period of renovation took place in the 1990s and 2000s to restore Notre-Dame to its former glory.
+In the 1860s, the Parvis of Notre-Dame was enlarged by Baron Haussmann with the clearing of many houses and buildings.
+An extended renovation took place in the 1990s and 2000s to restore Notre-Dame to its former glory.

-In 2013 Notre-Dame celebrated its 850th anniversary with the installation of 8 new bells inside the North Tower and the renovation of the great organ.
+In 2013 Notre-Dame celebrated its 850th anniversary by installing 8 new bells inside the North Tower and renovating the great organ.

-- 1239: The Crown of Thorns is brought in the cathedral by King Saint-Louis to be kept during the construction of the Sainte-Chapelle.
+- 1239: The Crown of Thorns is brought into the cathedral by King Saint-Louis to be kept during the construction of the Sainte-Chapelle.

 - 1302: Philip the Fair opens the first States-General.